Fancy a family-sized GT with corrosion-proof bodywork and V6 power? Look no further than the Reliant Scimitar GTE

 The Scimitar GTE is an all-round usable classic car that’s more affordable than equivalent makes, and with the bonus of a rust-free GRP body.
 But don’t forget that there is a steel chassis underneath, so be meticulous with any inspection and check parts availability for anything you may need.

 One of the main appeals of the Scimitar GTE, aside from its practicality and performance, is the cost of buying one.
-Restoration projects sell for around £3000, but a roadworthy example generally costs around £8000–15,000.
+Indeed, the GTE deserves a much better fate than the classic market has given it so far.
+Restoration projects sell for around £3000, but a roadworthy example generally costs around £8000–£15,000.
 Even an earlier SE4 GT or a potentially more collectable GTC tend to sell for broadly comparable prices.

-That compares well with similar classics such as the Volvo P1800 ES, Ford Capri and Jensen Interceptor, for which £12,000 can often be a starting point for a restoration project.
-And with over 14,000 Scimitar GTEs having been manufactured and survival rates being high at over 10%, availability is surprisingly good, so there are often quite a few for sale.
+That compares well with similar classics such as the Volvo P1800 ES, Ford Capri and Jensen Interceptor, and with over 10 per cent of the 14,000 Reliant Scimitar GTEs built reckoned to have survived, availability is surprisingly good.

 Reliant Scimitar GTE timeline